Reasons to visit and love China

 As Beijing is the mega capital city in China, there are so, so, so many things to do and famous places to go.
 There are many known historical sites and modern industrial places to go to.

 One of the places to see the insight into everyday life, culture, and architecture, you should visit Hutongs.
 It is a traditional laneway that dates back to the Yuan Dynasty.
-It retains some of the traditional culture and way of life of the past.
+It retains some traditional culture and way of life of the past.
 It used to be a lane where kids play and people socialized.
 You can also visit renovated areas of Hutongs that offers bars, restaurants, and shopping.
 Near the place, you can also visit Lama Temple.

 Go to the Olympic Park and look at the magnificent National stadium called “Bird’s Nest” and the National Aquatics Center called the “Water Cube.”
 The Bird’s Nest has a unique architectural structure that resembles a nest.
 If you visit at night, you can see the light flashing from the inside of the building, which is pretty impressive.
 They do run various events from time to time, so make sure to check their websites before you go.